Gaelyems/Myportfolio/README.md

   > **Example**: In addition to the information above, attackers will look for client-specific data, such as financial records; business documents; confidental communications; etc.

 - **Pivot**.
 Pentesters often manage to compromise machines that have multiple network interfaces.
 Each network interface attached to a machine allows it to communicate with a different subnet.
 This means that compromising a machine with multiple network interfaces might allow attackers to _pivot_ into completely new networks.
 This sometimes results in their compromising machines on sensitive internal networks that were assumed to be safe, which can have disastrous consequences: Exfiltration of employee PII, confidential financial records, executive correspondences, etc.

+- **Pivot**: Pivoting is act of routing data _through_ a _pivot point_ in order to communicate with a target network.
+  >**Example**: You can pivot to machines on subnets by **routing** through a host that _does_ have an interface, such as a router.

+- **DMZ**: The `Demilitarized Zone` is a network that sits in-between the internet and the internal network of an organization.
+All interenet traffic must pass through the `DMZ` before being routed into the network.
+  >**Example**: While DMZs add an extra layer of protection to a network, they are not impenetrable.
+Attackers can still exploit machines on the internal network by compromising a machine in the DMZ and using _it_ to send traffic to the intranet.

+- **System privileges** are typically called **root privileges** on Linux.
+  > **Example**: A **system shell**, or **root shell**, is one that runs with system privileges.

+- **User Privileges**: Applications like Firefox and MS Word run with user privileges.
+  > **Example**: By default, users only have privileges to modify files they own.
+They cannot make changes to other users' environments.

+- **Administrator**: Administrators can modify anyone's files and application configurations, and have full privileges to reconfigure the system.
+  > **Example**: Typically, gaining administrator privileges to a system is one of the first things an attacker tries to do.

+- **Escalate Privileges**: This is the act of gaining administrator privledges on a compromised target.
+  > **Example**: Once a system has been breached, an attacker attempts to escalate privileges so they have full control over the system.

+- **SYSTEM**: When the WIndows OS runs a service that needs elevated privileges, it will run with `SYSTEM` privileges.
+  > **Example**: `SYSTEM` privileges are identical to Administrator privileges in scope, but `SYSTEM` privileges are used only by the operating system, _not_ by user accounts.

+- **Named Pipe**: "Pipes" in Windows are conceptually similar to those in Linux: They are simply a stream of data.
+Programs can use pipes to send data back and forth.
+  >**Example**: A "named pipe" allows a running process to pass data to another.
+The process sending data is called a **pipe server**, and the recipient is called a **pipe client**.

+- **Named Pipe Impersonation**: This is a Windows feature that enables a pipe _client_ to run commands with the same privileges as the pipe _server_.
+  >**Example**: "Named pipes" allow a process to run with elevated privileges.
+If the pipe server has administrative privileges, _this means that a pipe client with user privileges can use named pipe impersonation to run commands with administrative privileges_.

+- **Tokens** are pieces of data that systems use to authenticate users.
+On Windows, **Kerberos** is the most common token authentication protocol.
+  >**Example**: When a user logs in, they are issued a unique token.
+They then pass this token along with future requests to prove their identity.

+- **Token Duplication**: Metasploit is able to duplicate and re-use existing user tokens, allowing you to impersonate other authenticated users.
+  > **Example**: Token duplication allows access to systems by using tokens that have been generated by other users.

+- **NetBIOS**: A particular network transport that is part of the LAN Manager protocol suite.
+NetBIOS uses a broadcast communication style that was applicable to early segmented local area networks.
+  >**Example**: A protocol family including name resolution, datagram, and connection services.